mikebronner/nova-gutenberg/README.md

 # Nova Gutenberg

+**This package has been archived in favor of using Nova's inbuilt Trix editor.
+Integrating Gutenberg into Laravel/Nova properly has always been riddled with issues, and it's probably better to move on to something better.**

 Implementation of the [Gutenberg editor](https://wordpress.org/gutenberg/) as a Laravel Nova Field based on [Laraberg](https://github.com/VanOns/laraberg).

 ![Gutenberg For Laravel Nova masthead image.](https://repository-images.githubusercontent.com/188099261/91913580-f1b8-11e9-8e2e-9a3f6e6da8c2)